DarioAlessioR/JS-Capstone/README.md

 A web application based on an external API that provides data about food.
 The webapp have 2 user interfaces.

-The wireframe to be followed can be seen on this link :
+The wireframe to be followed can be seen on this link:

 For homepage: